Diffusion-Based Representation Learning: Results

-First, we focus the training on higher noise levels.
-To this end, we sample $t$ such that $\sigma(t)$ is uniformly sampled from the interval $[\sigma_{\min}, \sigma_{\max}] = [0.01, 50]$.
-Note that after learning the representation we additionally train the model with uniform sampling of $t$ and a frozen encoder to achieve good sample quality.

-Figure \ref{fig:mnist_tstd_kl} shows the resulting representation for MNIST using a probabilistic encoder (cf. Figure \ref{fig:mnist_tstd_l1} for L1 regularization results).
-As expected, the latent representation encodes information about classes rather than fine-grained features such as stroke width.
-This validates our hypothesis of section \ref{sec:control} that we can control the granularity of features encoded in the latent space.
+Next, we analyze the behavior of the representation when adjusting the weighting function $\lambda(t)$ to focus on higher noise levels, which can be done by changing the sampling distribution of $t$.
+To this end, we sample $t \in [0, 1]$ such that $\sigma(t)$ is uniformly sampled from the interval $[\sigma_{\min}, \sigma_{\max}] = [0.01, 50]$.
+Figure \ref{fig:vis_drl} (\textit{right}) shows the resulting representation of DRL and Figure \ref{fig:vis_vdrl} (\textit{right}) for the VDRL results.
+As expected, the latent representation for MNIST encodes information about classes rather than fine-grained features such as stroke width.
+This validates our hypothesis of Section \ref{sec:control} that we can control the granularity of features encoded in the latent space.
+For CIFAR-10, the model again only encodes information about the background, which contains the most information about the image class.
+A detailed analysis of class separation in the extreme case of training on single timescales is included in \Cref{sec:single_t}.